chuangzhao0601/PyMT_Proliferation-Tracing-and-Ablation/README.md

-Modeling Tumor Relapse Using Proliferation Tracing and Ablation Transgenic Mouse we employed a dual recombinase-mediated genetic system to genetically trace and ablate proliferating cells in a Polyoma Virus middle T antigen (PyMT)-induced spontaneous murine breast cancer model.We then applied single-cell RNA sequencing (scRNA-seq) to unbiasedly compare the tumor ecosystems of the primary and relapsed PyMT tumors.
+Modeling Tumor Relapse Using Proliferation Tracing and Ablation Transgenic Mouse

+We employed a dual recombinase-mediated genetic system to genetically trace and ablate proliferating cells in a Polyoma Virus middle T antigen (PyMT)-induced spontaneous murine breast cancer model.We then applied single-cell RNA sequencing (scRNA-seq) to unbiasedly compare the tumor ecosystems of the primary and relapsed PyMT tumors.